stellar-deprecated/docs/guides/anchor/2-bridge-server.md

 ### Send a Payment

-The bridge server takes commands in the form of HTTP requests, so we can test that it can submit a payment by sending a `POST` request to `/payments`.
+The bridge server takes commands in the form of HTTP requests, so we can test submitting a payment by sending a `POST` request to `/payments`.
 Try sending 1 USD to the account `GCFXHS4GXL6BVUCXBWXGTITROWLVYXQKQLF4YH5O5JT3YZXCYPAFBJZB`.
-(Remember that the receiving account will need to trust the asset.
+(Remember that the receiving account will need to trust the asset first.
 See [issuing assets](../issuing-assets.md) for more details.)

 <code-example name="Send a Payment">